March 16, 2023

 - Don’t click on anything in an unsolicited email or text message asking you to update or verify account information.

 - Monitor your bank accounts and transaction history.
+Some tools to help you manage your card and account include:

 - Keep your browser updated and use antivirus software on your computer.